murphyn6/ECE484PinballMachine/README.md

 Each individual is tasked to specifically focus on their aspect while also supporting the integration and development of the project overall.
 The estimated timeline is described below

 Rough Timeline:

 Begin:

 Start: 03/03/24

 Revised Proposal: 3/10/24

-Finished Physical Setup of Machine: 3/14/24
+Finished Physical Setup of Machine: 3/14

-Design and Layout Finished: 3/24/24
+Design and Layout Finished: 3/24

 Spring Break: 03/25-03/31

+Group Check In on Individual Development: 04/03

+(1)Second Group Check In on Individual Development: 04/12

+(2)Third Group Check In on Individual Development: 04/17

-Group Check In on Indivdual Development: 04/03/24
+(3)Fourth Group Check In on Individual Development: 05/01

+Final Integration and Testing of Machine: 05/01-05/08

+Report, Demo, and Submission: 05/09-05/15

-Hard Deadline: 05/17/24
+Hard Deadline: 05/17

+(1) We will focus on checking in on progress, offering support, and wholly considering the further steps of integration.
+The most important aspect is focusing on staying on time.
+(2) This is more trending toward complete finalization of each individual component.
+We will begin integrating our aspects.
+(3) Finalization of integration and begin testing of overall play and success.
+Look more depthly into continuity and making sure the game has a fun and useful function.
+This should be near complete for entire project.